Ammons History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ammons family name include Hammond, Hammon, Hammons, Hamon, Hamond and others.

-Another 219 words (16 lines of text) are included under the topic Early Ammons Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Ammons Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Ammons family moved to Ireland, but this topic is not covered in this excerpt.